codetalker7/codetalker7.github.io/_pages/code.md

 - A patch for the [Paste Special Dialogue](https://git.libreoffice.org/core/+/9d0ca8ee3f0c2a4e6c0bebec6ef1523cd04e849a%5E%21){:target="_blank"}
 - A patch for the [open-locked query box](https://git.libreoffice.org/core/+/ff9ff6018bea7c1a4524c8edca8ef554c74e4b3f%5E%21){:target="_blank"}.

 LO has one of the best workflows I've encountered thus far.
-They use [Gerrit](https://www.gerritcodereview.com/){:target="_blank"} for code review and [Jenkins](https://www.jenkins.io/){:target="_blank"}, along with a bunch of other tools which they have embedded in their codebase.
+They use [Gerrit](https://www.gerritcodereview.com/){:target="_blank"} for code review and [Jenkins](https://www.jenkins.io/){:target="_blank"} for CI, along with a bunch of other tools which they have embedded in their codebase.

 > ##### Get Involved!
 >